ngarbezza/testy/CONTRIBUTING.md

 If you add a new feature, please add:
 * unit tests for it on the `tests/core` folder
 * an entry in the README explaining how to use it
+* JSDoc on the public API classes and methods (ideally with examples on how to use them)

 If you fix a bug, please add:
 * unit tests for it on the `tests/core` folder